Conceptual-Machines/magda-reaper/README.md

 ## Overview

 MAGDA REAPER is a native C++ extension for REAPER that enables natural language control of your DAW.
-This is the REAPER implementation of the MAGDA system.
+Talk to your DAW using plain English to create tracks, add effects, generate drum patterns, and more.

 ## Features

 - 🎹 **Natural Language DAW Control** - Create tracks, add effects, manage clips via plain English
-- 🎸 **JSFX Generation** - AI-assisted audio effect creation
+- 🎸 **JSFX Generation** - AI-assisted audio effect creation with live preview
-- 🥁 **Drum Pattern Generation** - Intelligent drum programming
+- 🥁 **Drum Pattern Generation** - Intelligent drum programming with grid notation
-- 🎚️ **Mix Analysis** - AI-powered mixing suggestions
+- 🎚️ **Mix Analysis** - AI-powered mixing suggestions based on your project
 - 🔌 **Plugin Management** - Scan and manage plugins with aliases
 - 💬 **Chat Interface** - Modern ImGui-based chat UI
+- 🔄 **Streaming Responses** - Real-time streaming from AI for instant feedback

 ## Requirements